GfSE/SpecIF-Viewer/README.md

 # SpecIF Viewer and Editor
 An app for your web-browser to view, edit* and transform system specifications.
-(Features of the SpecIF Editor are market with an asterisk*).
+(Features of the SpecIF Editor are marked with an asterisk*).

 SpecIF is the 'Specification Integration Facility'.
 It's purpose is to combine partial specifications from different tools in a single model to allow
 - to search, navigate and audit partial results in a common context